bwplotka/oidc/README.md

 ## Wishlist:

 * [x] Support 0 port (not pin into exact port)
 * [ ] Consider moving to structure logger with levels e.g logrus or just drop logging.
 (I don't like passing std logger in constructor)

+## Copyright
+Copyright 2017 Bartłomiej Płotka.
+All Rights Reserved.
+See LICENSE for licensing terms.